alecmuffett/eotk/README.md

 * you will append all possible subdomains

-So if your browser tells you that you are fetching content from `cdn7.dublin.ireland.europe.foo.co.jp`, you should set up:
+So if your browser tells you that you are fetching content from `cdn7.dublin.ireland.europe.foo.co.jp`, you should add a line like:

 ```
 hardmap %NEW_ONION% foo.co.jp europe ireland.europe dublin.ireland.europe
 ```

 ...and EOTK should do the rest.

-Al this is necessary purely for correctness of the self-signed SSL-Certificates - which are going to be weird, anyway - so the rest of the HTML-rewriting code in EOTK will be blind to this.
+All this is necessary purely for correctness of the self-signed SSL-Certificates - which are going to be weird, anyway - so the rest of the HTML-rewriting code in EOTK will be blind to subdomains.

 ### Solution